Why is my business getting a letter from the IRS?

 You can use the same number listed above (1-800-829-1040) to call the IRS to determine the legitimacy of the business IRS letter or notice.

-Remember, if your business received a letter from the IRS in 2022, we can help.
+Remember, if your business received a letter from the IRS, we can help.
 Block Advisors offers solutions to taxpayers who have received a business IRS letter or notice and need help.

-We can help resolve a broad range of tax problems – from the simple to the complex, including audits, penalties, collection problems, and other tax account issues.
+We can assist you in resolving a broad range of tax problems – from the simple to the complex, including audits, penalties, collection problems, and other tax account issues.
+Our small business certified tax pros are available year round, in-person and remotely online.